YamatoGr93/Portfolio/README.md

 ## **Acknowledgments**

+- Inspired by real-world challenges in cybersecurity and software development.
-- [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) for providing a safe testing environment.
+- Special thanks to [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) for providing a safe environment for testing security tools.
-- Built with Go to showcase development and cybersecurity expertise.
+- Built entirely with Go to showcase my development skills and problem-solving abilities.